Keto Hot Chocolate Recipe

 A mug of hot cocoa topped with whipped cream and a red and white straw.

-I don’t rely on just one type of chocolate here, and that’s intentional.
-Unsweetened cocoa powder brings depth and that classic cocoa flavor without extra sweetness.
-I always check the label to make sure it’s truly unsweetened and free from fillers.
-Sugar-free chocolate chips round everything out and make the drink taste finished, not sharp or chalky.
+Unsweetened cocoa powder brings depth and that classic cocoa flavor without any extra sweetness.
+I always check the label to make sure it’s truly unsweetened (some brands sneak in fillers, and I’ve learned to read the fine print).

 Whipped cream and dusted chocolate on top of keto hot cocoa with a red and white striped straw inserted inside.

-Texture tips I learned the hard way
+Texture tips I figured out the hard way

 Close up of a slow cooker.